NEH Landmarks Of American History And Culture: Workshops For School Teachers, application Information And Instructions

 A completed application consists of the following items:

 - the completed application cover sheet

-- an application essay (no longer than one double-spaced page) as outlined below.
+- an application essay (no longer than two double-spaced pages) as outlined below.

-The application cover sheet must be filled out online at this address:
+The application cover sheet must be filled out online: Click here.

-The application essay should be no more than one double‑spaced page.
+The application essay should be no more than two doublespaced pages.
 The essay should address your professional background; interest in the subject of the workshop; special perspectives, skills, or experiences that would contribute to the workshop; and how the experience would enhance your teaching or school service.